shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 **Transform** a creature into their original form.

-You must be holding a piece of them from their original form, like a piece of hair, blood, saliva, or dismembered limb.
+You must be holding a DNA reference from their original form.

 1AP: **Divine** their original form.
-If you divine their original form, you do not need a piece of their original form.
-If the transformation is over a year old, this divination returns “unknown”.
+The answer can be used as a DNA reference.
+If the transformation is over 1 year old, this divination returns “unknown”.